IBM/monitor-ibm-cloud-pak-with-watson-openscale/README.md

 *Explanations show the most significant factors when determining an outcome.
 Classification models also include advanced explanations.
 Advanced explanations are not available for regression, image, and unstructured text models.*

-* Click on the info icon next to `Minimum changes for No Risk outcome` and look at the feature values:
+* Click on the info icon next to `Minimum changes for another outcome` and look at the feature values:

 *Pertinent Negative
-If the feature values were set to these values, the prediction would change.
-This is the minimum set of changes in feature values to generate a different prediction.
-Each feature value is changed so that it moves towards its median value in the training data.*
+Pertinent Negatives (PN) are feature values obtained by changing the value of each feature away from its median such that the model prediction changes.
+If the feeature attributes were set to these values, the prediction would change.
+This is the minimum set of changes in feature values to generate a different predictioon.*

 * Click on the info icon next to `Maximum changes allowed for the same outcome` and look at the feature values:

 *Pertinent Positive
-The prediction will not change even if the feature values are set to these values.
-This is the maximum change allowed while maintaining the existing prediction.
-Each feature value is changed so that it moves towards its median value in the training data.*
+Pertinent Postives (PP) are feature values obtained by changing the values of each feature towards its median such that thee model preediction remains the same.
+The prediction does not chang, even if the feature attributes are set to these values.
+This is the maximum possible change whille maintaining the existing prediction.
+Each feature value changes so that it moves towards it median value in the training data.*

 You can see under `Most important factors influencing prediction` the Feature, Value, and Weight of the most important factors for this score.